lfcourtney/Witness3DWebSimulationViewer/README.md

 # JSDoc Documentation

 The source code of Witness 3D Web Simulation Viewer is annotated using the JSDoc markup language, describing the API of the JavaScript application.
-Because the source code of the application is written in TypeScript, a HTML documentation website cannot be generated using the the regular JSDoc 3 API documentation generator, since this can only read JavaScript code.

-Instead, the HTML document is generated using [TypeDoc](https://typedoc.org/index.html), a document generator for TypeScript that reads the JSDoc markup language.
+A HTML documentation website is generated using [TypeDoc](https://typedoc.org/index.html), a documentation generator for TypeScript that reads the JSDoc markup language.

-A `npm` script exists in the `package.json` file to generate the HTML document website using TypeDoc.
-Running this script by executing `npm run generate-docs` will output the updated HTML document to the `docs` directory.
+A `npm` script exists in the `package.json` file to generate the HTML documentation website using TypeDoc.
+Running this script by executing `npm run generate-docs` will output the updated HTML documentation website to the `docs` directory.
 Excluded from the HTML documentation are the TypeScript test files.

-**NOTE that < and > characters need to be escaped (e.g., \<) for them to show up in HTML report.
+**NOTE that < and > characters need to be escaped (e.g., \\<) for them to show up in HTML report.
 Otherwise, the content encapsulated between the opening < and > characters will not appear in HTML report.**

 # Important Links & Docs